 ![]() Seigen Hartkemeyer

-Wednesday morning doshi, occasional editorial assistant to Okumura Roshi Having first met Okumura Roshi at the “Many Faces of Dogen” conference at Zen Mountain Monastery in July 2004, Seigen moved to Bloomington in 2008 to practice with the Sanshin community.
+Tuesday morning practice leadership, occasional editorial assistant to Okumura Roshi Having first met Okumura Roshi at the “Many Faces of Dogen” conference at Zen Mountain Monastery in July 2004, Seigen moved to Bloomington in 2008 to practice with the Sanshin community.
 As a young man, he developed an interest in Taoism in college in the early 1970s and then shifted over to reading extensively on Zen Buddhism in the mid-1970s, taking up regular zazen practice following a first visit to the Paris Zen Temple in 1978.
 Through 1978-79 he would sit regularly Sunday mornings with a small, informal group of practitioners in Madrid, Spain, and he did his first summer sesshin with the sangha of the International Zen Association in the French Alps in August 1979.
 Having received precepts and the dharma name “Seigen” from Taisen Deshimaru in 1981, he was ordained two years later in that sangha.
 Throughout the 1980s and early 2000s, he participated in a number of sesshins at the Temple of La Gendronnière (including a five-month residence there in 1983) and in Quebec.
 Academically, he pursued grad studies in Spanish in Cincinnati and linguistics in Illinois and worked teaching (mainly) Spanish, including at the university level and in a local high school in Bloomington.
 Before moving to Indiana, he directed the Central Michigan Sangha, a sitting and dharma-study group on the Central Michigan University campus.
 He is now retired from professional teaching.
-Ritoku Robinson
+Ritoku RObinson

 ![]() Ritoku Robinson

-Sunday morning tea coordinator Ritoku is a Doctor of Philosophy in Philosophy and Religion having received said degree in 1993 from the California Institute of Integral Studies.
+Sunday morning tea coordinator, occasional Sunday dharma speaker Ritoku is a Doctor of Philosophy in Philosophy and Religion having received said degree in 1993 from the California Institute of Integral Studies.
 From Indiana University he has earned a B.A. in Philosophy and a M.S. in Philosophy of Education.
 His undergraduate interest was Non-Western perspectives on Western Thought, those perspectives being Eastern Thought and indigenous philosophies such as may be found among Native Americans.
 He is of Cherokee descent and grew up with an interest in Native American culture.
 He has been active in the Native American Church, and has been educated in several forms of Native American religions.
 In 1988 he taught at the Rough Rock Demonstration School in the Navajo Nation.
 This school was the first Native-American-run school with a cross-cultural curriculum that included Navajo culture, language and religion.
 After this he served in the Peace Corps teaching philosophy and social science at the National University of Samoa.
 When living in San Francisco Ritoku entered Zen practice at the Zen Center of San Francisco.
 He became a member of the Hartford Street Zen Center, which is affiliated with the Zen Center of San Francisco.
 The Hartford Street Zen Center is both a Zen Temple and a hospice, and as part of his Zen training he worked with issues of death and dying.
 After he received his Ph.D, he became a resident scholar at the Zen Center of Los Angeles studying under Maezumi Roshi.
 He lived two years there after which Okumura Roshi ordained him as a novice.
 Ritoku's current interests include cross-cultural philosophies, philosophical psychology of religion, Asian and American Indian philosophies and religions.
 He is on the associate faculty in the Philosophy Department and the Native American and Indigenous Studies program at Indiana University School of Liberal Arts.
 He has taught: Introduction to Philosophy, Ethics, Environmental Ethics, Philosophy of Religion, Buddhist Philosophy, Philosophies of China, American Indian Philosophies, and a variety of courses on Non-Western Philosophies.
 He has a book published: Primal Way and the Pathology of Civilization.
 Doju Layton

 ![]() Dōju Layton

-Event Coordinator, Getting Started in Zen Practice facilitator, Tuesday morning doshi, Tuesday evening jikido, Thursday morning jikido/doan Dōju grew up in the Washington D.C. area.
+Sunday dharma speaker Dōju grew up in the Washington D.C. area.
 He received an undergraduate degree from the College of William and Mary and a master's degree in evolutionary biology from the University of Missouri-St. Louis.
 While in the latter program, he began practicing zazen at the Missouri Zen Center in St. Louis after deciding against an academic career but lacking another clear direction.
 Inspired after reading Kōshō Uchiyama’s Opening the Hand of Thought, in 2015 he moved to Sanshinji in Bloomington to practice under Okumura Rōshi.
 Dōju was ordained as a novice priest in 2017.
 To supplement his priest training, Dōju studied Buddhism at Indiana University, receiving a master's degree in Religious Studies in 2021.
 He is interested in the intersection of practice, ecology, and politics, and how to engage with these topics while being true to the Buddhist tradition.
 Yuko Okumura

 ![]() Yuko Okumura